utilhq/utilhq-node/ARCHITECTURE.md

-# Interval JS SDK
+# utilhq JS SDK

-The Interval SDK consists of several high-level actors responsible for handling communication between the defined actions and Interval.
+The utilhq SDK is a fork of [@interval/interval-node](https://github.com/interval/interval-node) and intended to be a drop-in replacement.
+The utilhq SDK consists of several high-level actors responsible for handling communication between the defined actions and utilhq.

 ## Architecture

-What follows is a high-level overview of how the underlying actors interact with each other and with Interval.
+What follows is a high-level overview of how the underlying actors interact with each other and with utilhq.

-### `Interval`
+### `utilhq`

-The default export `Interval` class is the entrypoint to connecting to Interval.
-Upon calling `listen()`, the `Interval` class does the
+The default export `utilhq` class is the entrypoint to connecting to utilhq.
+Upon calling `listen()`, the `utilhq` class does the
 following:

-1. Establishes an `ISocket` connection to Interval
+1. Establishes an `ISocket` connection to utilhq
-2. Creates a `DuplexRPCClient`, defining methods for sending and responding to high-level RPC messages from Interval.
+2. Creates a `DuplexRPCClient`, defining methods for sending and responding to high-level RPC messages from utilhq.
-3. Sends the `INITIALIZE_HOST` RPC message to Interval, letting it know what actions this host is defining and the handlers to call when those actions are run.
+3. Sends the `INITIALIZE_HOST` RPC message to utilhq, letting it know what actions this host is defining and the handlers to call when those actions are run.